Defining Huddle Metrics

 Best Practice Design Principles and Research Foundations Applied

-Teamgage recommendations are grounded in best-practice survey science and proven research on team effectiveness, psychosocial safety, and risk management, and refined through Teamgage’s data and experience to support frequent, action-oriented pulse measurement.
+All Teamgage recommendations are grounded in best-practice survey science and proven research on team effectiveness, psychosocial safety, and risk management, and refined through Teamgage’s data and experience to support frequent, action-oriented insights.

 1. Modern survey science: